AndreaFalanti/popnas/README.md

 ### Controller testing script
 Another additional script is provided to analyze the results of multiple controller configurations on the data gathered in a POPNAS run.
 The script creates an additional folder (*pred_acc_test*) inside the log folder given as argument.

-Since the script use relational imports, you must run this script from the main project folder (outside src), with the -m flag:
+The script can be launched with the following command:
 ```
 python scripts/predictors_acc_testing.py -p {absolute_path_to_logs}/{target_folder(date)}
 ```

 ### Plot slideshow script
 The plot_slideshow.py script is provided to facilitate visualizing related plots in an easier and faster way.
 To use it, only the log folder must be provided.

 An example of the command usage (from src folder):
 ```
 python ./scripts/plot_slideshow.py -p {absolute_path_to_logs}/{target_folder(date)}